 Prosecutors Defend Manafort Warrants Following Challenges Over Evidence

-Government lawyers defended the way they obtained the search warrants used to seize evidence from Donald Trump's former campaign chairman, Paul Manafort, in a lengthy court hearing on Wednesday in Washington.
+Government lawyers defended the way they obtained the search warrants used to seize evidence from Donald Trump's former campaign chairman Paul Manafort in a lengthy court hearing on Wednesday in Washington.

 Manafort's attorneys had told Judge Amy Berman Jackson they believed the warrants were invalid — in one case, for example, lawyers argued that a person listed on the lease of a storage unit didn't have permission to permit FBI special agents to peek inside.